The best restaurants in Cali, Colombia

 3. Take a guided tour!

-Callejeros tours is a travel agency set up by Dutch Niels.
-He fell in love with Cali and set up a travel agency together with Colombian Vanessa in 2016.
-Their mission: to show travelers that Cali is more than just salsa!
-Among other things, you can choose from the free walking tour in the city center (based on tipping) or the street food tour; a fun way to get to know the city and visit places you wouldn’t normally visit easily.
+Dutchman Niels fell in love with Cali and set up a travel agency together with Colombian Vanessa in 2016.
+Their mission: showing travellers during their guided tours that Cali is more than just salsa!
+You can choose from the free walking tour in the city center (based on tipping) or the street food tour; a fun way to get to know the city and visit places you wouldn’t normally visit easily.

 4. Go to the Cristo Rey for a great view of the city